 How To Deal With Sleep Deprivation In Teenagers?

 This might seem pretty obvious, but having a quality mattress can really help your kid sleep better.
 Today, you will find plenty of affordable full-size mattresses.
 So, if you think the one in your kids’ room has gone lumpy and old, perhaps it is time to switch.
 Right from futons to king-size mattresses, there are plenty of options.
 Now, are you wondering how big a king size mattress is?
 It can be anywhere between 76 to 80 inches.
-If you think it is too big, you can also go for a queen size mattress.
+If you think it is too big, you can choose a queen-size mattress.
 It is not as big as the king but is roomy for your growing kid.

 Ban Electronics From Bedroom

-Today, we live in a tech-savvy world, and no matter what, you cannot keep your kid completely away from the electronics.
-But, you can at least come up with a rule to ban electronics in their bedroom or before bedtime.
+Today, we live in a tech-savvy world, and no matter what, you cannot keep your kid entirely away from electronics.
+But you can at least devise a rule to ban electronics in their bedroom or before bedtime.
 This method will help curb their attention and ensure they are ready for a good night’s sleep.

 Discourage Naps In The Noon